a-reda/powerenjoy-se2/PPD/project-plan.md

 - Project planning example document
 - Project Management Basics
-- CII_modelman2000.0
+- CII Model Man 2000.0
 - Assignments AA 2016-2017
-- Project Management Basics + Advanced Dec.
-1

 ## 2.Project size, cost and effort estimation

 ### 2.1 Size estimation: Function Points

-Complexity matrix for function points

-Internal Logical Files (ILF), External Interface Files (EIF), External Inputs (EI), External Outputs (EO) and External Inquiries (EQ).
+In this section we will present the different functional components: Internal Logical Files (ILF), External Interface Files (EIF), External Inputs (EI), External Outputs (EO) and External Inquiries (EQ).
+Each one of them is classified by complexity that is assigned depending on its associated file numbers such as Data
-Each functional component is classified as a certain complexity based on its associated file numbers such as Data Element Types (DET), File Types Referenced (FTR) and Record Element Types (RET).
-The complexity matrix for the five components is shown in Table 1.
-Table 2 illustrates how each function component is then assigned a weight according to its complexity.
-The Unadjusted Function Point (UFP) is calculated with Equation 1, where Wij are the complexity weights and Zij are the counts for each function component.
+Element Types (DET), File Types Referenced (FTR) and Record Element Types (RET).
+We will assign function point to each functional component regarding our project.
+Afterwards, we will calculate the Unadjusted Function Points (UFP).

 \begin{table}[H]